 - As corn passes through your body it feeds the probiotic gut flora reside, providing the beneficial probiotic bacteria living inside your gut with a food source.

 To help alleviate constipation choose foods that are less processed.
 Choose wheat bread instead of white bread.
-Integrate snacks full of fiber into your daily routine.
+For foods to help relieve constipation, integrate snacks full of fiber into your daily routine.
 Bring an apple or an orange to work for a snack.
 Instead of eating an unhealthy processed desert like ice cream eat a whole fruit instead.
 By consuming foods that are less processed and have more fiber you will have more normal bowel movements.

 2. Eat More Fiber